aryangupta1105/My-Youtube-Project/README.md

 - Added routing to SideBar Home icon
 - Creating Higher Order Component for Video Card
 - Creating the search feature
+    - showing Suggestion Feature
+    - fetching youtube suggestion api to fetch suggestions
+    - Showing suggestion on search ui
+    - Added Routing to the suggestions
+    - Configured input bar to close on clicking outside and isSubmitted
+    - fetching the search query using UseSearchParams
+    - fetching the videos using search_query term
+- Created the Search Result Page using results
+- fetched the video Data using videoId from search_query api hook
+- Setted routing to watch page from result Video Card using videoId